-If you are able to use the enhanced routing method described in "Routing transactions invoked by START commands" on page 78, a START command issued in a TOR is not function-shipped to the AOR; thus the "terminal-not-known" condition does not occur.
+If you can use the enhanced routing method described in "Routing transactions invoked by START commands" on page 80, a START command issued in a TOR is not function-shipped to the AOR; thus the terminal-not-known condition does not occur.

 To ensure correct functioning of cross-region ATI, you could define your terminals to all the systems on the network that need to use them.
 However, you cannot do this if you are using autoinstall.
-(For information about using autoinstall, see Autoinstall, in the CICS Resource Definition Guide.)
+For information about using autoinstall, see Autoinstall in the CICS Resource Definition Guide.)
 Autoinstalled terminals are unknown to the system until they log on, and you rely on CICS to ship terminal definitions to all the systems where they are needed.
-(See "Shipping terminal and connection definitions" on page 214.)
+(See "Shipping terminal and connection definitions" on page 216.)
 This works when routing from a terminal to a remote system, but there are cases where a system cannot process an ATI request, because it has not been told the location of the associated terminal.

-The example shown in Figure 23 on page 73 should make this clear:
+The example in Figure 25 on page 75 should make this clear:

 - 1. The operator at terminal T1 selects the menu transaction M1 on CICA. - 2.
 The menu transaction M1 runs and the operator selects a function that is implemented by transaction X1 in CICB. - 3.
-Transaction M1 issues the command:
+Transaction M1 issues the following command, then exits: